These simple steps will increase the efficiency of your cooling system

 For larger houses, use two fans so that you can stage your cooling in two or three different levels.

 For example, A 30′ x 96′ greenhouse would be 20,160 CFMs.
 Using two fans, each fan would be required to move 10,080 CFMs of air.
-Using the chart, you will see that two 36", 1/2 hp fans would meet the requirements.
+Using the chart, with standard cooling, you will see that two 36", 1/2 HP fans would just about meet the requirements, or you could go with two 36" 3/4 HP fans if you would like a bit more fan power.

 Now calculate shutter size